oppia/oppia-web-developer-docs/Coding-style-guide.md

 - We use extra parentheses if a statement breaks across multiple lines, similar to Python.
 - The indentation is always 2 spaces.
 - We are moving away from using underscores as prefixes for variable names, so, in the future, use `var localVariable` and not `var _localVariable`.
 Instead, we are adopting the convention that anything declared using `var` is private to the controller/service/etc. If you want a variable to be accessible to the controller, declare it on $scope instead.
+- Try to start only function names with verbs to help distinguish them from variables.

+   For example:

+   - For a boolean variable to check if a card is displayed:
+        - Correct: `cardIsDisplayed`
+        - Wrong: `isCardDisplayed`

+   - For a function to check if a card is displayed:
+        - Correct: `isCardDisplayed()`
+        - Wrong: `cardIsDisplayed()`
 - We have started compiling a [style guide for JavaScript](https://docs.google.com/document/d/1ZDmLN66f53WdDPItFChu9Lr37z0dKoqR-ASX8UM5y60).
 This is currently a work in progress.
 However, please use this as the definitive guide when figuring out the correct way to name things (CamelCase, snake_case, etc.)

 ## CSS